Tanner Moore, Ph.D.

 Biography

-My research and teaching interests in early modern religion and medicine explore the timeless human desire for physical and emotional stability.
-My book project, “A Gentleman’s Calling: Richard Allestree’s Transformation of the Church of England, 1619-1700,” provides a new lens to explore the religious, political, and social upheavals of Stuart England through the lens of the life of Richard Allestree (1691/21?-1681).
-Allestree was a soldier, spy, professor, theologian, survivor of the plague (1665) and Great Fire (1666) of London, and author of the best-selling devotional of seventeenth-century England: The Whole Duty of Man.
-His work contributes to our understanding of the dilemmas faced by the late seventeenth-century clergy, caught between the secular rationalism of the Enlightenment and the wild enthusiasm of Protestant dissenting groups.
+Moore's book project, "A Gentleman's Calling: Richard Allestree's Transformation of the Church of England, 1619-1700," provides a new lens to explore the religious, political, and social upheavals of Stuart England through the lens of the life of Richard Allestree (1619/21?-1681).
+Allestree was a soldier, spy, professor, theologian, survivor of the plague (1665) and Great Fire of London (1666), and the supposed author of the best-selling devotional of seventeenth-century England: The Whole Duty of Man (1658), among many other works attributed to his name.
+Allestree's work contributes to our understanding of the dilemmas faced by the late seventeenth-century clergy, caught between the secular rationalism of the Enlightenment and the wild enthusiasm of Protestant dissenting groups.

 Education